 Equivalent fraction dominoes is a fun game and a great way for children to practice finding equivalent fractions.
 These dominoes use number lines, fraction models, and fractions to support children as they learn about equivalent fractions.

-Learning through games rocks, and I’m finding that this is how my four year old learns the best.
+Learning through games rocks, and I’m finding that this is how my four-year-old learns the best.
 It amazes me what he can do in a game, that he “can’t” do when it isn’t a game.
-This game is a little hard for my little ones, but may help those reluctant math learners in upper elementary games.
+This game is a little hard for my little ones but may help those reluctant math learners in upper elementary games.

 This is a great game for practicing equivalent fractions, but not necessarily for teaching them.
 Before playing this game, I would make sure your little kiddos have a basic understanding of equivalent fractions, and how to find equivalent fractions.

 I’ve even been fortunate enough to have a parent volunteer come in and man the center once a week.
-I could sometimes get an AP or Principal to come in and challenge the kiddos, and I would always volunteer for student teachers.
+I could get an AP or Principal to come in and challenge the kiddos periodically, and I would always volunteer for student teachers.
 Putting them in the game center was a great way to help the children stay on task and learn, and also allow the student teacher to get some easy teach time in.

-Each player takes a turn and may place any dominoe down that has an equivalent fraction for any end piece.
+Each player takes a turn and may place any domino down that has an equivalent fraction for any end piece.
 Again, if they do not have a fraction that is equivalent to an end piece they must draw from the pile.
 When the pile is gone, the player just loses their turn.

 You’ve Got This